A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Hybrid OVD model

 \subsection{Local correspondence with the OVM}

-Although the Hybrid Optimal Velocity--Drag (OVD) model is nonlinear in general, it reduces to the classical OVM structure in the neighborhood of an equilibrium velocity.
+Although the Hybrid OVD model is nonlinear in general, it reduces to the classical OVM structure in the neighborhood of an equilibrium velocity.
 Let $v = V + \delta v$ with $|\delta v| \ll V$.
 Substituting into the hybrid law gives